 The remains of 19-year-old Kaysi McLeod -- the daughter of his ex-wife -- were discovered by a hunter in Jackson County in late 2007.

 Kimball told officials Marcum, a 25-year-old exotic dancer, was also buried in Utah.
-Her body has never
+Her body has never been found.

 Marcum's father, Robert, told the court that Kimball "has destroyed our lives."